shabbyrobe/amiss/doc/selecting.rst

     // column with the same name:
     $artists = $manager->getList('Artist', 'name LIKE ?', 'foo%');

-When your column names are exactly the same as your property names, this is the way you should do it - there's no sense in making Amiss do more work than it needs to - but when your column names are different, Amiss will perform a simple token replacement on your clause, converting ``{propertyName}`` into the ``column_name`` in the underlying metadata:
+When your column names are exactly the same as your property names, this is the way you should do it - there's no sense in making Amiss do more work than it needs to - but when your column names are different, Amiss will perform a simple token replacement on your clause, converting ``{propertyName}`` into the ``column_name`` from the underlying metadata:

 .. code-block:: php